 We always are looking for contributed articles.
 Only by accepting articles from a variety of Linux users involved firsthand in the projects they write about can we do justice to the many areas in which people are applying Linux and the software that runs on it.

-We also are looking for real world stories.
-If you are using Linux to do something unusual or if you are using Linux on a large scale, many people would like to read your story in Linux Journal.
+We also are looking for real-world stories.
+If you are using Linux or any FOSS to do something unusual or if you are using Linux on a large scale, many people would like to read your story in Linux Journal.
 Our readers rely on Linux Journal to show them when Linux becomes a good choice for new kinds of projects.
 So, if you're the first person you know to do something on Linux, please let us know.

-You do not have to be a professional writer to write for Linux Journal.
-If you have written informative Web pages or helped users succeed with their Linux projects by posting good answers to mailing lists, you have the basic writing skills needed to become a Linux Journal author.
+That said, you do not have to be a professional writer to write for Linux Journal.
+If you have written informative web pages or helped users succeed with their Linux projects by posting good answers to mailing lists, you have the basic writing skills needed to become a Linux Journal author.

-Please read our author's guide, and send us e-mail if you have an idea for an article.
-Be sure the subject line contains descriptive words, such as "C compiler article", to help us when sorting through submissions.
+Please read our author's guide, and send article proposals to firstname.lastname@example.org if you have an idea for an article.
+Be sure the subject line contains descriptive words, such as "RPi article proposal", to help us when sorting through submissions.